2026 NDNS+ yearly meeting

 Abstract: We present a neural network architecture capable of learning the parameter-dependent flow of a Hamiltonian system subject to external forcing, while preserving the underlying Lagrange-d’Alembert structure.
 We demonstrate that this architecture can learn the flows of time-dependent systems—both deterministic and stochastic—and more accurately emulate the system’s energy evolution compared to general-purpose, non-structure-preserving neural networks.
 This results in more stable and higher-quality solutions.
 We also discuss prospective applications to structure-preserving model reduction of stochastic Hamiltonian systems.

-Speaker for SAG Uncertainty Quantification: Wouter Edeling (CWI)
+Speaker for SAG Uncertainty Quantification: Wouter Edeling (CWI Amsterdam)

 Title: Deep Active Subspaces for High-Dimensional Uncertainty Quantification